phongtran231/claude-code/README.md

 Contributions to documentation, the MCP server, and exploration tooling are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-> **Note:** The `src/` directory is the original leaked source and should not be modified.
+> **Note:** The `src/` directory is the original  source and should not be modified.

 ---

 ## Disclaimer

-This repository archives source code leaked from Anthropic's npm registry on **2026-03-31**.
+This repository archives source code  from Anthropic's npm registry on **2026-03-31**.
 All original source code is the property of [Anthropic](https://www.anthropic.com).
 This is not an official release and is not licensed for redistribution.
 Contact [aashuu ✦](https://x.com/warrioraashuu) for any comments.

 ---